chinamike65/hugo-tuolesi/content/book3/book3en.md

 From now on, just by listening to the teacher's words, being an honest person, steadfastly studying, and benefiting sentient beings, can the meaning of life continue to increase, and only then can one be worthy of the three jewels, of the teacher and one's own life.

-The "Three Principal Aspects of the Path" published this time was compiled by many disciples of Tuo Le Shenzhen Center, based on video materials taught by the master in Hong Kong and Lishui in recent years, over two years.
+The "Three Principal Aspects of the Path" published this time was compiled by many disciples of Tuo Le Shenzhen Center, based on video materials of teachings by the master in Hong Kong and Lishui in recent years, over a period of two years.

 In the process of sorting out the materials, the master also expanded a lot of content according to the actual situation of modern people's practice of Buddhism.

 In particular, more detailed explanations and supplements have been made for the relatively brief parts in the "Great Treatise on the Stages of the Path of Enlightenment ".

 For example, the section on **"Approaching the Good Men"** in the "Great Treatise on the Stages of the Path of Enlightenment " has only 15 pages (Guanghua Temple edition of "The Path to Enlightenment"), and the text is difficult to understand.
-A Detailed explanation is given.
+A detailed explanation is given.

-It can be said that this edition of "The Three Principal Aspects of the Path" is the most comprehensive, thorough and easy-to-understand book among the books that explain the correct sequence for teaching and learning the Dharma.
+It can be said that this edition of "The Three Principal Aspects of the Path" is the most comprehensive, thorough and easy-to-understand book among all the books that explain the correct sequence for teaching and learning the Dharma.

 I repeatedly emphasized that the sooner the "The Three Principal Aspects of the Path" is published, the sooner it will benefit all sentient beings!